Anal fissure experiences

 Continence changes after LIS surgery

-A composite account of what continence changes look like after lateral internal sphincterotomy — from the fear beforehand to the reality of recovery, drawn from 31+ anonymised accounts.
+A composite account of what continence changes look like after lateral internal sphincterotomy — from the fear beforehand to the reality of recovery.

 Read preview →